raulpenaguiao/matroid-QSym/README.md

 ## Known bugs and future features ##

- - There is still no function to compute the WQSym
  - How to run me
  - Examples for given matroids
  - Optimize to compute WQSym by using "opi <= otau and opi is M-generic implies otau is M-generic"